EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/codemeta.md

   * Manually, by using the following [template](https://github.com/codemeta/codemeta/blob/master/codemeta.json) as a reference.
 JSON-LD files can be validated with services like the {% tool "jasonldvalidator" %}.
 * Copy the file in your source code root directory.

-## How to cite this page <!-- do not delete this heading and write your text below it -->
- TO DO.

 ## References <!-- do not delete this heading and write your text below it -->
 <!--If work has been inspired or derived from other content (e.g., pages in RDMKit) make sure to reference it here. -->
 TO DO.